-The Shih Tzu is a small, Tibetan toy breed originally bred as companions for Buddhist monks and imperial rulers.
-Known as "lion dogs," they are friendly, social, and adaptable pets.
-The breed became popular in the U.S. after being introduced from England in the 20th century.
 Shih Tzus are sturdy, weighing 9–16 pounds, with long, luxurious coats that require regular grooming.
 They are brachycephalic, meaning their flat faces can lead to overheating and breathing issues.
 Caring for Shih Tzus involves frequent coat maintenance, proper exercise, and attention to health.
 They are prone to conditions like brachycephalic syndrome, obesity, hip dysplasia, and dental issues.
 Despite these challenges, their life expectancy is 10–18 years, making them loyal and loving companions.

 Shih Tzus have gained popularity among allergy sufferers due to their reputation as a "hypoallergenic" breed.
 While they might shed less than some other breeds, no dog breed is completely hypoallergenic, as shedding is only part of the problem.

-Debunking the myth: Are Shih Tzus truly hypoallergenic?
+Debunking the Myth: Are Shih Tzu Hypoallergenic?

-The role of dander in allergies
+The Role of Dander in Allergies

 In addition to dander, Shih Tzus can carry other allergens that can make allergies worse.
-Their long hair can trap pollen, dust, and other irritants, making them more likely to trigger allergic reaction.These allergens can cling to the dog's coat, (when you take them for a walk outside for example) and be brought into the home.
+Their long hair can trap pollen, dust, and other irritants, making them more likely to trigger allergic reactions.
+These allergens can cling to the dog's coat (when you take them for a walk) and be brought into the home.

-How to manage allergies if you own a Shih Tzu
+How to Manage Allergies if You Own a Shih Tzu

 If you're an allergy sufferer who already owns or is considering getting a Shih Tzu, here are steps you can take to manage your allergies and minimize exposure to allergens: